t3chE/GymSystem/README.md

     USE gym_db;
     SOURCE data.sql;
     ```
-    This script will populate the tables with sample data.
+    This script will populate the database with initial sample or default data once the schema is created.
+It containd Data Manipulation Language (DML) statements.

 5. **Add Procedures and Views (Optional):**